Zywave/booster/src/_areas/design-system/components/progress-bars.md

 #### Inform users

-Informing your users will make your users wait or else they may assume it is a bug and move on to other websites.
-Include a label with a progress bar to add context.
+Informing your users that a process is taking place will help prevent them from moving on or assuming there is a bug.
+Include a label with a Progress bar to add context.
 Use simple, meaningful sentences for example “Loading your policies” that inform users.

 ![Progress bar inform users](/images/progress-bar_inform_users.svg)